webpack/webpack.js.org/src/content/guides/getting-started.md

 webpack is used to compile JavaScript modules.
 Once [installed](/guides/installation), you can interact with webpack either from its [CLI](/api/cli) or [API](/api/node).
 If you're still new to webpack, please read through the [core concepts](/concepts) and [this comparison](/comparison) to learn why you might use it over the other tools that are out in the community.

-W> The minimum Node.js version to run webpack 5 is 10.13.0 (LTS)
+W> The minimum supported Node.js version to run webpack 5 is 10.13.0 (LTS)

 ## Basic Setup

-First let's create a directory, initialize npm, [install webpack locally](/guides/installation/#local-installation), and install the webpack-cli (the tool used to run webpack on the command line):
+First let's create a directory, initialize npm, [install webpack locally](/guides/installation/#local-installation), and install the [`webpack-cli`](https://github.com/webpack/webpack-cli) (the tool used to run webpack on the command line):

 ``` bash
 mkdir webpack-demo